-On HomeAway (and its other sites like VRBO), guests and hosts have up to a year to post their review about the stay.
+As far as HomeAway reviews are concerned, guests and hosts have up to a year to post their comment about the stay.
 But, if one of them (traveler or host) begins the review process by writing their review, the other party has 14 days to complete their part.

-On Airbnb, on the other hand, there is just a 14-day window (after check-out) for guests and hosts to leave reviews.
+On the other hand, there is just a 14-day window (after check-out) for guests and hosts to leave reviews on Airbnb.
 Once you’ve written your review, you can edit it for up to 48 hours, or until the other party finishes their review.

 Both guests and owners will read reviews on HomeAway and Airbnb to try and gauge the type of person someone is and to get a better idea if they are a right fit for a stay.
-Reviews from sites like Airbnb and HomeAway are extremely useful to help build your business’ credibility, and even better, can also be recycled onto your own vacation rental website.
+Reviews from sites like HomeAway and Airbnb are extremely useful to help build your business’ credibility, and even better, can also be recycled onto your own vacation rental website.